rses-dl-course/rses-dl-course.github.io/slides/02_neural_networks.md

 - However this is computationally very expensive.
 - What happens most commonly is that we randomly shuffle our data into smaller batches and perform propagation on each batch
 - This speeds up the process.
 It does however mean that the gradient descent direction might be a bit more convoluted as each batch is less representative of the whole dataset.
+- gradient descent also is known as batch gradient descent.
+- Gradient descent computes the gradient of the cost function w.r.t. to the parameters θ for the entire training dataset, Stochastic one performs a parameter update for each training example, and mini-batch gradient descent update for every mini-batch of n training examples
+- SGD performs one update at a time.
+It is therefore usually much faster and can also be used to learn online.
+SGD performs frequent updates with a high variance that cause the objective function to fluctuate heavily and therefore is noisy.
 ---

 ### Stochastic gradient descent (batch size = 2)